cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 ## PasswordState

-PasswordState represents the state of a managed RoleConfiguration
+PasswordState represents the state of the password of a managed RoleConfiguration

 Name          | Description                                                         | Type
 ------------- | ------------------------------------------------------------------- | ------
-`transactionID` | the last transaction ID to affect the role definition in PostgreSQL - *mandatory*  | int64 `passwordHash ` | the hash of the password stored in the kubernetes secret            - *mandatory*  | []byte
+`transactionID` | the last transaction ID to affect the role definition in PostgreSQL | int64 `passwordHash ` | the hash of the password stored in the kubernetes secret            | []byte

 <a id='PgBouncerIntegrationStatus'></a>